NOMINATION FOR THE WINNIPEG FOOTBALL CLUB BOARD OF DIRECTORS

 On April 23, 2013, the Winnipeg Football Club Board of Directors announced a public nomination process to fill all future new Director positions.
 The WFC Board also announced the introduction of established retirement dates for existing Directors which will see one to three Directors rotated out over the next six to seven years.

-Nominations for the Winnipeg Football Club Board of Directors are closed for 2013.
-Nominations for 2014 will open on September 1st 2014 and close on September 30th 2014.
+Nominations for the Winnipeg Football Club Board of Directors are closed for 2014.
+Nominations for 2015 will open in September of 2015 to fill anticipated vacancies.
 A further reminder will be provided to the public in advance of the opening of the nominations.

 During an open nomination period, anyone interested in serving on the Board of the WFC and who possesses the appropriate qualifications will be invited to submit an application or nominate a person who has given permission to submit their name.
 Once that nomination period closes, each application will be reviewed by the Nominating Committee of the WFC Board.
 Once qualified candidates have been identified, the full Board of Directors will elect the new Board member(s).